wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

    edgecmd Configuration <componentId> <facetName>
    ```

-## View a specific facet entry of a component
+## View a specific facet entry configuration

-Complete the following to view the configuration of  a specific facet entry:
+Complete the following to view the configuration of a specific facet entry of a component:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name.